 Acknowledgements

 We thank those who have spent countless hours planning field surveys and collecting data for the invaluable time series used in our study.
 We thank the U.S. Fish and Wildlife Service for granting permission and providing resources to conduct research on the Farallon Islands National Wildlife Refuge.
-Funders for Point Blue’s Farallon Research Program include the Bently Foundation, Elinor Patterson Baker Trust, Bernice Barbour Foundation, Frank A. Campini Foundation, Grand Foundation, Kimball Foundation, Marisla Foundation, Giles W. and Elise G. Mead Foundation, Moore Family Foundation, RHE Charitable Foundation, Volgenau Foundation, and numerous individual donors.
-We thank B. Feist for creating the map of the sampling areas (Figure 1).
+We thank B. Feist for creating the map of the sampling areas (Fig 1).
 We thank N. Tolimieri and T.L.
 Rogers for their helpful comments on an earlier version of this manuscript.
-We thank the Journal’s academic editor, Wei Yu, and two reviewers, Shuyang Ma and Chongliang Zhang, for their constructive comments that improved our manuscript.
-Funding for this project came from NOAA’s Fisheries and the Environment (FATE) program (project 16-01) awarded to M.E.H, E.J.W., M.A.L. and C.J.H. and NOAA’s California Current Integrated Ecosystem Assessment program (C.J.H.).
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.